 Infertility is common.
 Whether you are trying to fall pregnant for the first time, or are already parents who would like more children, infertility can be a stressful and frustrating experience for everyone involved.
-There is plenty you can do.

 What is infertility?

 But doctors call it infertility if a woman is not pregnant after 12 months or more of regular unprotected sex.

 There are many causes of infertility.

 Sometimes it is a problem with the woman, sometimes with the man, sometimes with both and sometimes there is no obvious reason for it.

 - low sperm count